 What are the implications of such divergent approaches to AI adoption in defense?
 What courses of action would be mutually beneficial for global security while mitigating any safety risks?
 How can the United States, the EU, and their allies strengthen cooperation while promoting their own military innovations?

-Join the Center for Data Innovation for a video webinar to discuss the transatlantic opportunities and challenges to promoting better cooperation in military use of AI.
+The Center for Data Innovation hosted a video webinar to discuss the transatlantic opportunities and challenges to promoting better cooperation in military use of AI.